Rain

 It takes another minute before I’m in control of the rest of my Bizra body.

-It helps melt the fog that still fills me.
+During that time, I feel a cold rain that helps melt the fog that still fills me.

 When my awareness clears, I look up.